-I’d always wanted to learn how to make Moroccan gazelle horns, with their paper-thin pastry encasing an almond filling delicately flavored with cinnamon and orange flower water.
+I’d always wanted to learn how to make Moroccan gazelle horns, with their paper-thin pastry encasing an almond filling delicately flavoured with cinnamon and orange flower water.
 On a visit to Morocco, I met Touria, Lalla Myriam, and her mother, Lalla Fatima, a lovable grandmother straight out of a storybook.
 The three women know all the secrets of their country’s cuisine.
-My patience was rewarded, because what I learned far exceeded my expectations.
+My patience was rewarded because what I learned far exceeded my expectations.

-Makes about 50 small pastries
+It makes about 50 small pastries

 Preparation time: 2 hours

 Drying time: 24 hours